kodecocodes/SC_CaioZullo/For Instructor/Video 02 - Game of Life/script.md

 In the GameOfLifeTests.swift we have our initial "do nothing" tests, which just give us extra guarantees that we are covering the empty array cases and that the tick function doesn't change grids will all cells dead.

 For the next test, let's make sure we obey the first rule of Game of Life: Any live cell with fewer than two live neighbours dies, as if caused by underpopulation.
 Let's add two assertions with 3 by 3 grids this time, one for a live cell with no live neighbours and one for a live cell with one live neighbour.
-I'll leave it to you to add more assertions to make sure we cover all horizontal, vertical and diagonal adjacent cells!
+I'll leave it to you to add more assertions to make sure we cover all horizontal, vertical and diagonal neighbours!

 ```
 func test_tick_liveCellWithFewerThanTwoLiveNeighbours_dies() {